What is Crippling Anxiety?

 Talk to a friend or someone who understands

 It can be helpful to talk to somebody who’s been through similar experiences and knows exactly what you’re going through.
-Sometimes just knowing somebody else out there gets it can make all the difference.
+Sometimes just knowing that somebody else out there gets it can make all the difference.

 If possible, find a therapist or counselor who specializes in treating anxiety disorders.
 They might be able to provide professional guidance and support.